Iftar: Sri Lanka

 Muslims in Sri Lanka make special snacks /appetisers at Muslim homes, such as samosas, cutlets, rolls, kanjee, falooda and many more dishes.
 They eat iftar with the family if possible.
 Muslims believe that giving to the poor is very rewarding.
 They eat a date and drink some water to break the fast or to perform iftar.
 Then they have the prepared meal.
 Some people like to prepare foods and give to the people performing iftar in the mosques.

+Syria

+A very large percentage of Syrians are Muslims, fasting the month of Ramadan.
+Syria's streets are filled with its joyous citizens during this holy month.
+In Syria, the fast is usually broken with a cup of water and dates.
+There are loads of restaurants that provide special iftar and dinner for those who want to break the fast with their families and friends.
+When eating Iftar at home, a special type of pastry called "Burak" (برك in Arabic) is fried and enjoyed (there are cheese and meat varieties).
+Tamarind Juice is traditionally drunk in the Iftar meal, and fattoush is a popular salad option along with tabbouleh.
+After Iftar, families will visit the mosque to play the Taraweeh prayer.
+Syria's locals have a sweet tooth, and enjoy various types of sweets like Awamat, Knafe, Halawet el Jibn, Baklava, and much more.

 Taiwan

 Islam is a minority religion in Taiwan.
 During Ramadan, major mosques around Taiwan are filled with Muslims going to have their iftar followed by Tarawih prayer.
 Muslims in Taiwan usually break their fast with dates and water.

 Trinidad and Tobago

 In Trinidad and Tobago, Muslims represent about 6% of the population.
 Iftar is traditionally performed in the social setting of the Masjid.
 Various food items showing the mixed ethnic nature of the country are usually available.
 Fare may include fried rice; roti; curried chicken, goat, and duck; curried channa; and alloo (potato).
 Depending on the persons presenting the meal, it may even include such non-traditional items as macaroni pie.
 The meal is usually served with persons sitting at tables with the components of the meal brought to the tables.